barbatus/typescript/README.md

 ```

 This way you can install typings globally from various NPMs.
-For example, there is a special NPM scope called `@types` supported by the TypeScript authors,
+For example, there is a special NPM scope called `@types` supported by the TypeScript authors
 which currently contains NPM repos with all typings from
 [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

+Rule of thumb: use `typings` utility to seach typings in DefinitelyTyped repo and install them as NPMs from
+`@types` scope.

-For more information, please read README at https://github.com/meteor-typings/meteor.
+For more information about Meteor typings, please read README at https://github.com/meteor-typings/meteor.

 ### Typings Processing